lindsay-cheng/defect-detection/README.md

 ## Overview

-This system uses YOLOv11s object detection and Bytetrack object tracking to automatically detect and classify defective bottles in real-time.
-Designed for quality control in manufacturing line environments.
+A low-latency visual perception pipeline combining single-stage spatial detection and temporal tracking to perform automated defect classification and logging in manufacturing environments.

 <div align="center">
   <a href="https://youtu.be/zSFzK_-4PTk">